amor71/LiuAlgoTrader/README.md

 `liu quickstart`

 and follow the installation wizard instructions.
+The wizard will walk you through the configuration of environment variables, setup of a local dockerized PostgreSQL and pre-populate with test data.

 ### Try the samples